MicrosoftDocs/azure-docs/articles/azure-monitor/app/proactive-performance-diagnostics.md

 * **Dependency duration degradation** - Your app makes calls to a REST API, database, or other dependency.
 The dependency is responding more slowly than it used to.
 * **Slow performance pattern** - Your app appears to have a performance issue that is affecting only some requests.
 For example, pages are loading more slowly on one type of browser than others; or requests are being served more slowly from one particular server.
 Currently, our algorithms look at page load times, request response times, and dependency response times.

-Smart Detection requires at least 8 days of telemetry at a workable volume in order to establish a baseline of normal performance.
+Smart detection requires at least 8 days of telemetry at a workable volume in order to establish a baseline of normal performance.
 So, after your application has been running for that period, any significant issue will result in a notification.

 ## Does my app definitely have a problem?